RBMHTechnology/vind/README.md

 Each Vind released is labeled in the repository with a tag fitting the following schema: _vind-va.b.c_ where **vind-v** just points out that this belongs to a Vind version and **a.b.c** represents the release number, also used for the artifact version.
-Prior to **vind-v1.3.0** there was not a clear policy on versioning therefor, there was also not an explanation about it.
+Prior to **vind-v1.3.0** there was not a clear policy on versioning.

-From __1.3.0__ on the releases will strictly stick to the following diagram:
+From __1.3.0__ the releases will strictly stick to the following diagram:

 ![Versioning policy](./docs/images/versioning_policy.png)